Locastic/ApiPlatformTranslationBundle/README.md

 }
 ```

-- Add your a `translations`-property.
+- Add a `translations`-property.
 Add the `translations` serializations group and make a connection to the translation entity:
 ``` php
 use Locastic\ApiPlatformTranslationBundle\Model\AbstractTranslatable;